oracle/nosql-examples/cluster_setup/README.md

 The script will do the following tasks:

 * Ask for the path to the downloaded Oracle NoSQL kv `tar.gz/.zip` file
-* Ask for the (optional) path to the downloaded Oracle NoSQL Proxy `tar.gz/.zip` file
 * Ask for all hostnames (or IP addresses) of target hosts, and ssh username/options
 * Ask for the installation directory for NoSQL binaries/libraries
 * Ask for the name of the store to be configured